TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 This number appears to be right on the money based on the historical trends for Atlanta and Tampa Bay this season.
 Tampa's last seven games have averaged 44 points, and Atlanta has been at 43.8 with Cousins at quarterback.
 What concerns me about betting the over in this game is the immediate history of both of these teams.

 Tampa Bay has been struggling to consistently score points and lost to New Orleans at home last week.
 Atlanta just got shellacked by Seattle 37-9, and also lost to the lowly New York Jets the week before.
-Cousins hasn't thrown for more than 234 yards in any of his three starts, and Atlanta has lost seven of their last eight.
+Cousins hasn't thrown for more than 234 yards in any of his three starts, and Atlanta has lost seven of its last eight.

 I think this is a fairly safe game to pick the under, based on how the teams have been playing, but I think Tampa's offense gets on track enough to cover the 4.5 points.
 I'll take Tampa Bay 24, Atlanta 16 in this Thursday night game.